cash2one/lsv_ads_txt_crawler/README.md

 ## See it Live

-A version of this is running [here](http://luissastre.ca), but please note my web server is very slow and this is scraping the top 100k sites indefinitely, so please bare with me :)!
+A version of this is running <a href="http://luissastre.ca" target="_blank">here</a>, but please note my web server is very slow and this is scraping the top 100k sites indefinitely, so please bare with me :)!

 ## Getting Started